fecgov/fecfile-web-api/performance-testing/README.md

 # Quick Start

+1. Run the following data load management command in the environment to test against using the user email address you wish to be assigned to the new committee (optional additional command arguments as desired):
+   `./manage.py gen_locust_load_test_data <user_email>`
-1. Login to FECFile in the environment to test against.
+2. Login to FECFile in the environment to test against and select the test committee from step 1.
-2. Open the network tab and copy the `sessionid` and `csrftoken` cookie header values from any post-authenticate API call to use later.
+3. Open the network tab and copy the `sessionid` and `csrftoken` cookie header values from any post-authenticate API call to use later.
 NOTE: Please do not logout at any point or these values will be invalidated for use.
-3. Run the following data load management command in the environment to test against using the user email address you wish to be assigned to the new committee (optional additional command arguments as desired):
-   `./manage.py gen_locust_load_test_data <user_email>`
-4. After the committee has been created and test data loaded, update the `locust-leader` and `locust-follower` sections in `docker-compose.yml`.
-Replace the `OIDC_SESSION_ID` and `CSRF_TOKEN` environment variable values with the `sessionid` and `csrftoken` cookie values (respectively) copied in step 2.
+4. Update the `locust-leader` and `locust-follower` sections in `docker-compose.yml`.
+   Replace the `OIDC_SESSION_ID` and `CSRF_TOKEN` environment variable values with the `sessionid` and `csrftoken` cookie values (respectively) copied in step 3.
-5. Select the committee you want to test against in the 'select committee' FECFile screen to associate the session id with the test committee.
-6. Run Locust locally using the following command (you may not need `sudo`):
+5. Run Locust locally using the following command (you may not need `sudo`):
    `sudo docker compose --profile locust up`
-7. Open a browser to http://localhost:8089 and begin testing.
+6. Open a browser to http://localhost:8089 and begin testing.
-8. Once you are done testing, you may wish to cleanup the load test data created in step 3 using the following management command (committee `C33333333` is the default used):
+7. Once you are done testing, you may wish to cleanup the load test data created in step 3 using the following management command (committee `C33333333` is the default used):
    `./manage.py delete_committee_account <committee_account_id>`